timcom-pro/tonwiki/README.md

 **Estimated average number of new articles per month during 1st year**:
 Depends on the activity of authors and the budget allocated.
-Approximately up to 100 or more
+Approximately up to 100

 **Budget**:
 The budget is allocated from the gyver at the request of the team.
 Donations from the community are possible.
 Expenses - according to the [TON Wiki Rates](https://docs.google.com/spreadsheets/d/1P_RuF04shL4G_YxzlbcDsNNE4yFqNm_NzzjfoTEHxnM/edit#gid=0)

 **Budget Accounting**:
-Providing monthly reporting for every $/Toncoin spent
+Providing monthly reports to the community for every $/Toncoin spent

 **Technical Base**:
 A free Media Wiki engine on which authors self-host content with integrated Google Analytics system.
 Wiki Info table which includes: